 - 1 teaspoon pumpkin pie spice

-- ½ teaspoon cinnamon
+- ½ teaspoon ground cinnamon

 Cream Cheese Icing:

-- ¼ C cream cheese
+- ¼ C cream cheese softened, room temperature

-- ¾ C powdered sugar sifted
+- ½ C powdered sugar sifted

-- 1 dash pumpkin pie spice
+- pumpkin pie spice optional

-Make the buns:
+Make the dough:

-- In the bowl of a stand mixer, place the flour, pumpkin puree, oil, remaining 1 T sugar, egg, and pumpkin pie spice.
+- In the bowl of a stand mixer, combine the flour, egg, pumpkin puree, remaining 1 tablespoon sugar and pumpkin pie spice.